 This means that trees should be planted far enough from a neighbour’s property to avoid harming that property.
 This distance will depend on the type of tree.

-For example, it could be considered un-neighbourly to plant a weeping willow close to a property line, since this tree has branches that spread out and roots that could damage the property next door.
+For example, it could be considered un-neighbourly to plant a weeping willow close to the property line, since this tree has branches that spread out and roots that could damage the property next door.

 What if my neighbour’s tree branches or roots damage my property?